-Recommendation Current Status Explanation If Not Implemented 2015-01 Accrual Accounting - Material Weakness Management needs to develop a monthly and annual closing process to identify any potential accruals at year end.
-Not Implemented Management will work with auditors to insure office staff is trained on accrual accounting and policies and procedures are developed.
-2015-02 Long-Term Liabilities - Material Weakness Not Implemented Management will be implementing for 2016 Management needs to understand the appropriate accounting for any financing and long-term obligations and ensure that they are properly recorded in the county general ledger.
+Recommendation Current Status Explanation If Not Implemented 2016-01 Accrual Accounting - Material Weakness Management needs to develop a monthly and annual closing process to identify any potential accruals at year end.
+Partially Implemented Management is working with auditors to ensure office staff is trained on accrual accounting and policies and procedures are developed.
+2016-02 Long-Term Liabilities - Material Weakness Not Implemented Management will be implementing for 2018 Management needs to understand the appropriate accounting for any financing and long-term obligations and ensure that they are properly recorded in the county general ledger.
 Management should also create a schedule for all long-term obligations to ensure they are appropriately tracked and reflected accurately in the government-wide financial statements. and future audits.
-2015-03 Financial Systems - Significant Deficiency Not Implemented Management is in the process implementing The District should have an accounting software program and utilize its features to post all transactions and mirror the activity posted by the county.
+2016-03 Financial Systems - Significant Deficiency Partially Management will work with auditors it ensure The District should have an accounting software program and utilize its features to post all transactions and mirror the activity posted by the county.
 The in-house accounting should be reconciled with the county each month.
-In addition, the District will need to record all accrual and other entries noted in observations 2015-02 and 2015-03 above.
+In addition, the District will need to record all accrual and other entries noted in observations 2016-01 and 2016-02 above.
 The appropriate in-house accounting system will allow the District to produce custom reports for both management and the board.
-QuickBooks accounting software.
-Implementation will be completed in 2017.
-2015-04 Cash Accounts -Management Recommendation Partially implemented Cash and supporting purchase receipts total The District should account for and present all cash accounts they own in their financial statements.
-Also, we recommend the District reconcile the petty cash lockbox weekly to ensure that cash and supporting purchase receipts total \$300; any differences should be investigated and resolved in a timely manner. \$300 in the petty cash lockbox.
-Not all cash accounts have been incorporated in the general ledger in fiscal year 2016.
+Implemented Quick Books agrees with the final audit.
+2016-04 Cash Accounts -Management Recommendation Implemented Cash and supporting The District should account for and present all cash accounts they own in their financial statements.
+Also, we recommend the District reconcile the petty cash lockbox weekly to ensure that cash and supporting purchase receipts total \$300; any differences should be investigated and resolved in a timely manner. purchase receipts tota \$300 in the petty cast lockbox.
+Not all cast accounts have been incorporated in the general ledger in fiscal year 2016.